 Equally important, Genomics has also the potential to improve the effectiveness, accessibility, sustainability and resilience of health systems in the European Union.

 What are the Signatories trying to achieve?

 The Signatory countries have various objectives.
 Among these, are:

 - Ensuring that appropriate technical infrastructure, allowing for secure, federated access to genomic data, is available all over the EU;

 - Making sure that ethical and legal implications of genomics, such as protection of personal data, security of stored data, ethical use of data and clear data ownership rules, are clear and taken into account;

-- Ensuring that the general public and policy makers in Member States are well informed about Genomics, in order to ensure its uptake by healthcare systems and integration into personalised healthcare.
+- Ensuring that the general public and policy makers in Member States and signatory countries are well informed about Genomics, in order to ensure its uptake by healthcare systems and integration into personalised healthcare.

 The European Union as a global player in Genomics

 We live in an era where Genomics becomes increasingly important globally.
 The European Union’s genomic collaboration and research have to be citizens-focused and patient-friendly, making sure that the highest standards are applied for the usage, access and storage of genomic data.

 Reaching at least 1 million sequenced genomes in the EU by 2022 is a collaborative task, which will involve a variety of stakeholders – health professionals, specialists, researchers, decision-makers, patient organisations and others.